Decoding QR Codes for fun and profit

 const fullBlock = "█";

-If you rotate them 90 degrees to the right, you can think of them as a two-bit binary number
+If you rotate them 90 degrees clockwise, you can think of them as a two-bit binary number

 each block character in order, with the bit representation below